marti5ini/GENCDA/README.md

 A tutorial is available [here](https://github.com/marti5ini/GENCDA/blob/master/gencda.ipynb).

-# Installation
+# Setup

 The packages requires a python version >=3.7, as well as some libraries listed in requirements file.
 For some additional functionalities, more libraries are needed for these extra functions and options to become available.
-Here is a quick install guide of the package, starting off with the minimal install up to the full installation.

 ```
 git clone https://github.com/marti5ini/GENCDA.git
 cd GENCDA
 ```

 Dependencies are listed in requirements.txt, a virtual environment is advised:

 ```